scrapy/scrapy/docs/topics/selectors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's a couple of :class:`XmlXPathSelector` examples to illustrate several
 concepts.
-In both cases we assume there is already an :class:`XmlPathSelector`
+In both cases we assume there is already an :class:`XmlXPathSelector`
 instantiated with a :class:`~scrapy.http.Response` object like this::

-      x = XmlPathSelector(xml_response)
+      x = XmlXPathSelector(xml_response)

 1. Select all ``<product>`` elements from a XML response body, returning a list of
    :class:`XPathSelector` objects (ie. a :class:`XPathSelectorList` object)::